BANKONPYTHAI/qubic-dev-kit/README.md

   This script will compile the Qubic.efi file based on the specified branch and your configuration files.

 ## Step 4: Prepare the Qubic.vhd and epoch files
-Please refer to [this instructions](https://github.com/qubic/core-docker/tree/main?tab=readme-ov-file#prerequisites) to prepare the qubic.vhd file and put it to `/root/qubic/qubic.vhd`
+Please download the qubic.vhd file [here](https://files.qubic.world/qubic-vde.zip) and put it to `/root/qubic/qubic.vhd`.
+The epoch unzipped files should be put in `/root/filesForVHD`.
+Please refer to [this Discord channel](https://discord.com/channels/768887649540243497/768890555564163092) to download the epoch zip files.

 ## Step 5: Deploy the Qubic Node and HM25 Demo
 After compiling the EFI file, deploy the Qubic testnet node and the HM25 demo using the deploy.sh script.